Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-canvas-images-to-black-and-white.md

 };
 ```

-This returns `rgba` color values so as yesterday we need to loop over every 4th child.
+This returns `rgba` color values, so as yesterday, we need to loop over every 4th child.

 ```js
 for (i = 0; i < imgData.data.length; i += 4) {}
 ```

-Ok, so now what we get are 4-pixel values, being `rgba`.
+Okay, now we get 4-pixel values, being `rgba`.
 The alpha we won't use, but we want to get one combined value for the `rgb`.

-Let's add up the three values for red, green and blue.
+Let's add up the three values for red, green, and blue.

 ```js
 let count = imgData.data[i] + imgData.data[i + 1] + imgData.data[i + 2];